 The Negotiation Track

-The Negotiation Track teaches core lawyering skills in the context of negotiating contracts.
-Students meet with clients, conduct legal research, draft a trial court motion that involves a question of contract validity, and participate in contract negotiations.
+The Negotiation Track teaches core lawyering skills in the context of negotiating contracts or a settlement agreement.
+Students conduct legal research, draft a trial court motion, and participate in contract negotiations.

 The Trial Practice Track

 The Trial Practice Track corresponds to the work of a trial attorney.
 Students handle a variety of tasks in the pretrial and trial stages of litigation in a hypothetical legal case.
-They meet with clients, conduct legal research, draft a trial court motion, examine witnesses, and present their case to a jury.
+They conduct legal research, draft a trial court motion, and present their case to a jury.